 In Table~\ref{tab:net_comparison_params}, we also report different neural network models with their number of layers, parameters, and memory consumption during the inference of informativeness task.
-There can always be a trade-off between performance \textit{vs.} computational complexity, i.e., number of layers, parameters, and memory consumption.
+There is usually a trade-off between the performance and computational complexity of different deep neural networks.
 In terms of memory consumption and the number of parameters, VGG16 seems expensive than others.
-Based on the performance and computational complexity, we can conclude that EfficientNet can be the best option to use in real-time applications.
-We computed throughput for EfficientNet using a batch size of 128 and it can process ${\sim}$260 images per second on an NVIDIA Tesla P100 GPU.
-Among different ResNet models, ResNet18 is a reasonable choice given that its computational complexity is significantly less than other ResNet models.
+Based on the performance and computational complexity, we can conclude that EfficientNet can be the best option for real-time applications.
+We computed throughput for EfficientNet using a batch size of 128, and it can process ${\sim}$260 images per second on an NVIDIA Tesla P100 GPU.
+ResNet18 is a reasonable choice among different ResNet models, given that its computational complexity is significantly less than other ResNet models.